revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 <blockquote>

 - To restrict the input provided by the user in Spring MVC applications, the Spring >=4 supports and uses `Bean Validation API`.
 - The Bean Validation API is a Java specification which is used to apply constraints to the fields of a class via annotations.
-- Using Bean Validation API we can validate a length, number, regular expression, etc. as well, and build custom validations.
+- Using Bean Validation API we can validate a length, number, regular expression, etc.as well, and build custom validations.
 - `Hibernate Validator` is the most famous/used implementation of the Bean Validation API specification.
 - There are 3 types of variables that can be validated using Bean Validation API:
   - The request body,